No, the entire process is automated and requires no input from you.

-You’re welcome to trade until you’ve exhausted your single discretionary and foreign capital allowances for the year.
+You’re welcome to trade until you’ve exhausted your Single Discretionary and Foreign Investment Allowances (SDA/FIA) for the year.

 The service fee we charge is equal to 20% (including VAT) of the profit generated after all other fees have been taken into account.
 If no profit is generated we do not charge a service fee.
 Please see below for a complete breakdown of all fees involved: